burhanuday/talk-easy/README.md

 For realtime subtitles to work, you will need to create a service account on Google Cloud which has access to Cloud Translation API.
 Create a file called `service-account-key.json` in the root directory

-First, run the development server:
+Finally, run the development server:

 ```bash
 npm run dev